 - 4.2.
-Children's Services is coordinating the writing of this action plan, which will go to the Hampshire Safeguarding Children Board (HSCB)in April for approval. - 4.3.
+Children's Services is coordinating the writing of this action plan, which will go to the Hampshire Safeguarding Children Board (HSCB) in April for approval. - 4.3.
 The HSCB will then monitor progress against the plan.

-5. Recommendation(s)
+5. Recommendation

 5.1.
-That Cabinet note the exceptionally positive JTAI letter.
+That the Select Committee note the exceptionally positive JTAI letter.